-There are a number of things you can do to ensure you get the most out of your
+There are a number of things you can do to ensure you get the most out of you appointment:

 The provision of quality health care requires a doctor-patient relationship of trust and confidentiality.

-If you are unhappy about a health service provided to you or a family member, please always try speaking with your treating doctor as a matter of priority.
-However, for further advice regarding health service related complaints please contact the Health Quality and Complaints Commission on 07 3120 5999.
+If you are unhappy about a health service provided to you or a family member, please contact us to speak to either our treating doctor or our practice manager as a matter of priority.
+For further advice regarding health service related complaints please contact the Health Quality and Complaints Commission on 07 3120 5999.

 For medical emergencies please dial 000.
 Emergency care is available privately at Northpark Private Hospital emergency departments.
 Public emergency care is available at Austin Hospital and Northern Hospital.

 Patients are encouraged to use the free Translating and Interpreting Service.
 Please let reception know when you book your appointment if you need an interpreter.
 This free service is available 24 hours a day via telephone on 131 450.
 Please visit their website for more information: http://www.immi.gov.au/living-in-australia/helpwithenglish/help_with_translating/translation_help.htm